OWRC/interpolants/modelling/waterbudgetmodel.md

 #### Checks
-As part of the model pre-processor, the structural data and parameterization specified above is outputted as a set of raster for user inspection.
-These raster are written as binary rasters _(*.bil)_ to a `check` directory, prefixed by the model name and the [model domain component](#model-domain).
+As part of the model pre-processor, the structural data and parameterization specified above is outputted as a set of raster for user inspection and troubleshooting.
+These raster are written as binary rasters _(*.bil)_ to a `check/` directory, prefixed by the model name and the [model domain component](#model-domain).
 Parameters include:

-- `structure.aids`: ordered/topologically-sorted cell ID
+- `structure.cid`: grid cell ID ([row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) ordered)
-- `structure.cids`: grid cell ID
+- `structure.aid`: ordered/topologically-sorted (zero-based) cell ID
-- `structure.ds`: down-slope cell array index
+- `structure.ads`: down-slope cell array index
+- `structure.nus`: number of (upslope) cells contributing runoff to current cell
 - `structure.upcnt`: count of upslope/contributing cells
 - `structure.dwngrad`: downslope gradient $(\beta)$
 - `mapper.ilu`: land use index